You may wish to see the Colonnade of Apamea first.

 Museum of Apamea; (left) Latin inscription making reference to Emperor Vespasian; (centre) tombstone of Aurelius Mucianus, a "discens lanciarius" (light infantry trainee) of Legio II Parthica shown holding five javelins; (right) relief portraying Sol Invictus (Unconquered Sun)

-Some of the works of art and records found at Apamea are housed in a former khan; they help in understanding the history of the city, its importance as a key garrison and the development of religions, such as the cult of Sol Invictus, which were highly popular among the soldiers.
+Some of the works of art and inscriptions found at Apamea are housed in a former khan; they help in understanding the history of the city, its importance as a key garrison and the development of new beliefs, such as the cult of Sol Invictus, which were highly popular among the soldiers.

-A large khan at Maaret an-Nouman, some 20 miles north of Apamea, houses another collection of Roman mosaics; luckily in this museum mosaics can be appropriately observed because some of them hang on the walls and the rooms have sufficient light.
+A large khan at Maaret an-Nouman, some 20 miles north of Apamea, houses another collection of Roman mosaics.
 A cycle of large mosaics portraying episodes of the life of Hercules shows an impressive level of skill in mastering very complex scenes.

-Museum of Maaret an-Nouman: mosaic portraying Romulus and Remus dated 511
+Museum of Maaret an-Nouman: mosaic portraying Romulus (right) and Remus (left) dated 511

 A second mosaic shows the persistence of the Roman myth in the region in the VIth century.
 The image used as background for this page is based on another Roman mosaic portraying a mythological creature.